YeMinKo/flutter-workspace/README.md

 - Learned about responsive Text size base on user phone's font size setting.

+## No. 122M

+- Modern way to configure the themes

 ## No. 123

 - `LayoutBuilder` gives constraints that applied to the surrounding container.